 Many patients incorrectly believe that dental implants cannot be utilized for more extensive cases of tooth loss, but this isn’t the case.
-Dr. Canzoneri offers implant-retained dentures as a reconstructive option that is often more cost-effective than crowns or bridges, as we will only place a small number of dental implants to support the full prosthetic.
+Dr. Canzoneri offers implant dentures as a reconstructive option that is often more cost-effective than crowns or bridges, as we will only place a small number of dental implants to support the full prosthetic.

-Implant-retained dentures come in two major forms: hybrid dentures and overdentures.
+Implant dentures come in two major forms: hybrid dentures and overdentures.
 Hybrid dentures are permanently fixed in place and can only be removed by Dr. Canzoneri; they will function just like your natural teeth.
-Alternatively, overdentures may be ideal for patients who have been already been wearing traditional dentures and prefer being able to take their prosthetic out when they need to.
+Alternatively, overdentures may be ideal for patients who have already been wearing traditional dentures and prefer being able to take their prosthetic out when they need to.
 Patients will be able to reap the lasting health benefits of placed dental implants while still enjoying the convenience of a removable denture.

-Cost of Dental Implants
+Understanding the Cost of Dental Implants

 There is rarely a single price tag for dental implants solely because every patient will have their own unique needs to replace teeth.
 Because of this, you’ll need to complete a detailed consultation with Dr. Canzoneri beforehand.
 From there, he can create a detailed and predictable treatment plan so you know exactly what to expect from your care.
 In the meantime, you’ll want to learn more about the most influential cost factors for dental implants below.